ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 > Only the leader can merge the **development** branch to main
 > No pushing changes to main.
 Only merge is allowed.
 Branch protection is enabled.

-## Postman Collection for testing the backend API
+## Postman Collection

-- Download the postman collection to try out the APIs available.
+Download the postman collection to test the API available.

 > Take note: Some API requires logging in first to be able to call the API.
 >